Why You Need A Project Schedule

 It gets out of sync

-The above three reasons may cause someone to ask the question of why even bother with a project plan schedule.
-But, there are definitely reasons why it’s worth the effort.
+The above three reasons may cause someone to ask the question of why even bother with a project schedule.
+But there are definitely reasons why it’s worth the effort.

-The Importance of Putting a Project Plan Schedule Together
+The Importance of Putting a Project Schedule Together

 It can get better each time

-There are lessons learned each time a project plan schedule is executed that make the schedule better each time.
-Rather than throwing up your hands and asking “why bother” a better approach may be to ask what went wrong (or right) and make sure that is carried forward to the next project plan schedule.
+There are lessons learned each time a project plan is executed that make the schedule better each time.
+Rather than throwing up your hands and asking “why bother” a better approach may be to ask what went wrong (or right) and make sure that is carried forward to the next project.
 Over time, all of the things that went wrong on each project can be identified and eliminated.
-This will result in a rock solid project plan schedule that the entire team can place their utmost confidence upon.
+This will result in a rock solid project schedule that the entire team can place their utmost confidence upon.

-A project plan schedule informs decisions about project scope
+A project schedule informs decisions about project scope

 Finally, a project plan schedule can help management make informed business decisions.
 For example, the number of hours, resources and other tangible and intangible costs can be calculated from the schedule.
 These numbers can then be monetized as to how much it will cost the company to complete the project.
 Management can use these numbers to determine if the project is something that should even be started based upon the projected return on investment.